wobsoriano/rn-perfect-sketch-canvas/README.md

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.

+## Inspired By

+Please check out these previous works that helped inspire the creation of rn-perfect-sketch-canvas.

+- [terrylinla/react-native-sketch-canvas](https://github.com/terrylinla/react-native-sketch-canvas) - A React Native component for drawing by touching on both iOS and Android.
+- [uragirii/rn-skia-sketch-canvas](https://github.com/uragirii/rn-skia-sketch-canvas) - A React Native component for drawing using Skia renderer.

 ## License